FeatureBaseDB/general/proposal.md

 refine through experience.
 If in doubt, file a proposal.

 ## Compatibility
+Consider what effect this change will have on existing users - what can be done to mitigate impact?
 By the time Pilosa hits 1.0, we'll have to decide what sort of backwards compatibility promises we want to make with our APIs.